 For purposes of compliance with Section 511 of PL 101-166 (the Stevens Amendment), applicants are advised that 100 percent of the funds for this program are derived from federal sources.

-NOTE: General administrative costs, which are any costs in function 2300, General Administration and 2520 Fiscal, are limited to 5% of the total approved budget.
+NOTE: General administrative costs, which are any costs in function 2300 - General Administration, 2520 - Fiscal, and any indirect costs claimed are limited to 5% of the total approved budget.

 Review Criteria